Have a dental emergency in North Burnaby? Our dentists at Northgate Dental Centre will help correct your smile and treat any damage.

 A toothache is characterized by dull or sharp pain.
 Common causes of toothaches include tooth decay, an abscess, gum disease, damaged fillings or sealants, and sometimes improper oral hygiene.

 See your dentist as soon as possible.
 Rinse your mouth out thoroughly with warm water, and if you can, use dental floss to gently remove any lodged food.
 If you experience swelling, put a cold compress on the outside of your cheek or mouth in the affected area.

 Dental crowns and filling may become dislodged.
 There are a few reasons this might happen, including trauma, poor maintenance of your dental work, or simply wear and tear over time.

 See your dentist as soon as possible.
 If you have lost a filling, you can temporarily place a piece of sugarless chewing gum, or some over-the-counter dental cement into the cavity.If a crown falls off, bring the crown with you if possible.
 If you can't get to the dentist immediately, use a cotton swab to apply a small amount of clove oil to the sensitive area.
 If possible, place the crown back over the tooth.
 To keep it in place, coat the exposed surface of the tooth with an over-the-counter dental cement, toothpaste, or denture adhesive, to help hold the crown in place.

 Don't see your exact problem in this list?
 If you are experiencing pain or distress of any kind, we still encourage you to call us at (604) 421-8809.
 We are here for you.

-In any of the listed instances, it is absolutely essential that you see your emergency dentist at Northgate Dental Centre immediately.
+In any of the listed instances, it is absolutely essential that you see your dentist at Northgate Dental Centre as soon as possible.